 After multiple consults with the girl’s physicians, the caregivers agreed the best treatment path to control the dental disease was full edentialization in the OR under general anesthesia.
 Sadly, the patient’s social history was as poor as her dental health, and two days following her treatment she was taken into protective custody by the Department of Social Services.

 But there is a happy ending.
 As it turns out, chronic severe dental infection and poor nutrition were causing the girl’s heart to fail.
 Following treatment, the cardiomyopathy reversed.
 She was adopted and is thriving today, cavity free.

 “They say it takes a village to raise a child, but as a pediatric dentist I think it takes a village to treat a child as well,” said Dr. Crockett.
-“I couldn’t fully realize all of my specialty without the cooperative support of GHS physicians, CRNAs, nurses and support staff.
+“I couldn’t fully realize all of my specialty without the cooperative support of Prisma Health physicians, CRNAs, nurses and support staff.
 The children of this community are the real benefactors, and we are lucky to have the opportunity to deliver world-class care.”